 The recruitment, selection and training of suitable personnel are pre-requisite to the provision of professionally qualified personnel capable of contributing to safe and efficient AtoN operations….. to ensure that uniform standards of procedures, practices and professional standards are applied world-wide.

-The role of the instructor in this process is vital, particularly as the safety of seafarers and preservation of the marine and coastal environments are at risk if international obligations are not followed; uniform standards are neglected or procedures are not fully understood and applied.
+The role of the instructor in this process is vital, particularly as the safety of seafarers and preservation of the marine and coastal environments are at risk if international obligations are not followed; uniform standards are neglected, or procedures are not fully understood and applied.
 All sub-elements of this model course are concerned with safety, navigation risk and preservation of the environment.
 Instructors should be thoroughly acquainted with both National and International regulations concerning these issues and emphasise these aspects during instruction whenever they arise.

 Technological advances and threats to safe navigation, many of them being addressed by the e-Navigation initiative, are generating changes and strategies to existing equipment and practices.
 It is essential that both instructors and supervisors keep abreast of new technologies and regulations and amend or update lesson plans as necessary to reflect changes and add new sub-elements to the detailed teaching syllabus when appropriate.